 - Developed a strong professional network and utilized that network to bring in new business.
 Built new leads and leveraged existing relationships with key sports brands, teams, leagues, and agencies - Increased the scope of VWSE Productions services within college athletics.
-Signed new high-profile collegiate accounts through strategic marketing efforts, market analysis, and competitor analysis - Executed the largest brand deal in the history of VWSE Productions with Under Armour to produce stadium and arena graphics globally - Generated the first-ever NBA team deal within the VWSE Productions division - Developed strategic plans to close complex deals through a figure in provide the best solutions for provide the best solutio
+Signed new high-profile collegiate accounts through strategic marketing efforts, market analysis, and competitor analysis - Executed the largest brand deal in the history of VWSE Productions with Under Armour to produce stadium and arena graphics globally - Generated the first-ever NBA team deal within the VWSE Productions division - Developed strategic plants through the best solutions for provide the provide the best solutions for provide the provide the best solutions for provide the provide the provide the best solutions for provide the provide the